ahardy42/training-server/docs/docker-deployment.md

    # Log out and back in for group changes to take effect
    ```

+   **Important**: After adding your user to the docker group, you must log out and log back in (or use `newgrp docker`) for the changes to take effect.
+If you see permission errors, see the [Docker Permission Denied Error](#docker-permission-denied-error) section in Troubleshooting.

 2. **Clone or transfer your code**:
    ```bash
    git clone <repository-url>